philc/vimium/README.markdown

     zH      scroll all the way left
     zL      scroll all the way right

-Vimium supports command repetition so, for example, hitting '5t' will open 5 tabs in rapid succession.
-ESC (or &lt;c-\[&gt;) will clear any partial commands in the queue and will also exit insert and find modes.
+Vimium supports command repetition so, for example, hitting '5t' will open 5 tabs in rapid succession. `<ESC>` (or `<c-[>`) will clear any partial commands in the queue and will also exit insert and find modes.

 Custom Key Mappings